Macrometacorp/docs/docs/quickstart.md

     INSERT persons INTO addresses
   ```

 3. Click **Run Query**.
 This inserts the records into the `addresses` collection you made earlier and returns a query result.
-The result will be empty brackets because we're inserting data, not reading anything back.
+It returns empty brackets as we're inserting data, not reading anything back.
-4. (Optional) Click **Query Info** in the Query Result to see what the query did and how long each step took.
-Pretty cool if you're into performance metrics.
+4. (Optional) Click **Query Info** in the Query Result to get info on every step in the query, which is useful for tracking performance.
 5. Click **Run Query** two more times.
-Every click adds the six records again so the collection has more records to work with.
-You can keep clicking if you want more records or change values in the code block if you want different records.
+Every click adds the six records again so the collection has more records.
+Keep clicking to add more records or change values in the code block for different records.

-## Step 3: View the documents in the collection
+### Step 3: View the documents in the collection

-Return to the collection and see what the query did.
+Return to the collection and view the new records added by the query.

-1. click **Data > Collections**.
+1. Click **Data > Collections**.
 2. Click **addresses**.

-Macrometa displays a list of keys and content for each record in the collection.
+Macrometa displays a list of keys and values for every record in the collection.
 Now you can:

 - Click a record to view it.
-While viewing a record, edit it by typing changes and then click **Save**.
+While viewing, you can edit it by typing changes and click **Save**.
 - Click the red circle next to a record to delete it.
 - Click the funnel at the top to filter records.
 Try entering the following (case-sensitive):
   - **Attribute name:** firstname